povidanius/UFDM/README.md

 ```
 ./run_feature_extraction_lambda_grid USPS
 ```
-(will select the orthogonality regulariser from a grid, very slow)
+(will select the orthogonality regulariser from a grid, 3x slower)

 > **Note:** Datasets for the feature‑extraction experiments are downloaded automatically via the **OpenML API**.